01395 642 065

 4. Make dinner time more interesting

-There are benefits to ditching the bowl for all mealtimes, but if you’re not quite there yet then try replacing some meals or snacks on a rainy day with food placed in interactive feeders like this one.
+There are benefits to ditching the bowl for some mealtimes, but if you’re not quite there yet then try replacing some meals or snacks on a rainy day with food placed in interactive feeders.

 5. Work on scent skills and noise reactivity

 The Clam is one of our most versatile toys.
 Although we initially designed as a way to reward your dog from a distance in agility, it also works fantastically well as a tool for enrichment.

 Hide sprats or other smelly treats inside The Clam (don’t worry - it can go on a cool cycle in the wash afterwards!).
 Then hide it somewhere within the house and encourage your dog to find it.
 According to experts, sniffing for 20 minutes is equivalent to an hour’s walk.

 You can also work on noise reactivity by hiding The Clam in a cardboard ‘fort’ filled with scrunched up newspaper and the crinkly bags that cereal comes in for your dog to find.
 One of our lovely customers, Lisa, has filmed some inspiring examples of her spaniels doing exactly this and you can find the videos on her Instagram page @tyler_maya_tales or in our highlights.

 It’s something we should all be doing whatever the weather, but a rainy day is a good opportunity to give your dog a thorough groom.

 Dog massage has been proven to have benefits for you and your dog.
 There are the obvious physical and relaxation benefits, but it’s also a lovely way to spend quality time together and helps improve your bond.